cadolphs/advent_of_code_2020/day14/README.md

 `number | ones` will set every bit to 1 that's 1 in `ones`, and leave all other bits unchanged `number & ~zeros` will set every bit to 0 that's 0 in `zeros` and leave all other bits unchanged.

-Now we can make a computer with some pure commands.
+We can add the mask directly to the memory as a pre-apply hook.

+Then the computer is just about running commands.